markjprice/cs13net9/docs/errata/errata.md

 });
 #pragma warning restore EXTEXP0018 // Type is for evaluation purposes only and is subject to change or removal in future updates.
 Suppress this diagnostic to proceed.
 ```

+If you reference package version '9.3.0' or later then you do no longer need these `#pragma` statements in `Program.cs`.

 # Page 754 - Configuring the customer repository